taikedz/nagios-templater/README.md

 Running the help prints the relevant arguments lines ; these are also used to parse the arguments and apply them in-template.

 A `##!` marks a mandatory parameter ; a `##?` marks an optional parameter that will be substituted as blank if not provided.

+A `##>` marks a substitution that is performed if the parameter is not empty, to provide extra parameter configuration.

+In the above example, name is substituted in the text as itself ; PASSOWRD, if not supplied, is substituted for blank, but if supplied gets substituted first to attach a `-s` prefix, and then in the data as `-s (the password)`

 ## Commands